Research

 Abstract: This paper studies the impact of a change in patient cost sharing on total prescription drug spending.
 I exploit a feature of the Japanese health care system, where an individual’s coinsurance rate is determined primarily by their age.
 I contribute to the existing literature by investigating heterogeneous effects by patient sex and drug therapeutic class (focusing on cardiovascular drugs, antibiotics, vitamins, antihistamines, and psychotropic drugs).
 I find that for the whole sample, price elasticity for spending ranges from −0.12 to −0.23.
 This is comparable to previous estimates of price elasticity of spending for general medical services (−0.2).
 I find no evidence of heterogeneous effects by sex over the whole sample of prescriptions, but I do find statistically significant differences between women and men within therapeutic drug classes.
 I also conduct exploratory analysis on the effect of changes in patient cost sharing on the volume of prescriptions.
 I estimate a price elasticity of demand between −0.33 and −0.69, which is larger than previous estimates of demand elasticity for general medical services (−0.16 to −0.2).
 I also find evidence that physicians do not respond on the intensive margin by prescribing more expensive medications.
 Although Japanese patients are more likely to be prescribed brand-name drugs, patients on generics may be more price sensitive to changes in patient cost sharing.
 Overall, the findings suggest that physicians respond by prescribing a greater quantity of medications, either on the extensive or the intensive margin.

-Impact of Role Model Videos on Student Cognitive Outcomes through Non-Cognitive Skills with Tong Wang, Lei Zhang, and Ryuichi Tanaka
+Impact of Role Model Videos on Student Cognitive Outcomes through Non-Cognitive Skills with Tong Wang and Ryuichi Tanaka

 Abstract: There is a persistent gender gap among elementary, middle, and high school students in terms of STEM test scores and choice of STEM college majors.
 Previous studies have shown that role model interventions – which expose students to information about inspirational individuals of the same gender, race, or background – could have a positive impact on those students’ academic performance.
 We conduct a randomized controlled trial in China that exposes students to female role models in STEM fields through a series of short educational videos.
 Our contribution to the literature is to test how role model interventions impact cognitive outcomes through changes in non-cognitive traits such as self-esteem.
 We control for grading bias by administering multiple-choice math and logic exams and also for various parent and teacher characteristics that may affect student outcomes.